Welcome to the Data Science Junior Research Group

 Explainable Artificial Intelligence deals with the explanation of machine learning models.
 XAI Research that members of the Data Science Junior Research Group have particularly contributed to includes the following.

 Our research focuses on learning concepts in description logics from positive and negative nodes in a knowledge graph.
 The concepts serve a explainable, white-box models able to make new predictions in a transparent way.
-Concepts can be learned with neural networks (ESWC 2022) or with evolutionary algorithms and random walks (CIKM 2022).
-We also study how to transform tabular data into a knowledge graph either semi-automatically (KCAP 2021) or fully automatically (ESWC 2022).
+Concepts can be learned with neural networks (ESWC 2022, ESWC 2023, ECML 2023, IJCAI 2024) or with evolutionary algorithms and random walks (WWW 2022, CIKM 2023).

 Causal Artificial Intelligence (CAI)